apache/nutch/lib/native/README.txt

 the /runtime/local environment for running in local mode.

-/runtime/local/bin/nutch knows how to use these libs - if they are found and correctly used you should see lines like this in your logs:
+/runtime/local/bin/nutch knows how to use these libs - if they are found and correctly used that's fine, however if they are not and you see WARN, don't worry, however you will see lines like this in your logs:

+15:36:02,126 WARN org.apache.hadoop.util.NativeCodeLoader: Unable to load
+native-hadoop library for your platform... using builtin-java classes where applicable
+...
+probably quite a few more of the same
+...

 Distributed runtime
 -------------------